For updates and guidance related to COVID-19 / Coronavirus, click here.

 (a) Initiation of Review by Applicant

 Within 25 days after service of a decision under Rule 1014 or 1017, an Applicant may file a written request for review with the National Adjudicatory Council.
 A request for review shall state with specificity why the Applicant believes that the Department's decision is inconsistent with the membership standards set forth in Rule 1014, or otherwise should be set aside, and state whether a hearing is requested.
-The Applicant simultaneously shall file by first-class mail a copy of the request to the district office where the Applicant filed its application.

 (b) Transmission of Documents